Massey Brothers

+Massey Brothers (Pemberton) Limited was an English building and manufacturing company operating through much of the 20th century.

+History

-Massey Brothers (Pemberton) Limited was a building and manufacturing company operating through much of the 20th century.
-It was formed in 1904 by the brothers William, Isaac and Thomas Massey, timber merchants and building contractors based in Pemberton, Greater Manchester, two miles west of Wigan.
-During the first fifteen years they built schools, mills, cinemas and houses and in 1919 started with the construction of bodies for cars, vans and charabancs.
-In the early 1920s they were agents for Ford cars and passenger vehicles, Tilling Stevens Petrol Electric buses and Columbia Six motor cars.
-A number of trams and buses were built for Wigan Corporation and their coachbuilding activities increased rapidly with many new customers being supplied by the end of the decade.
+Massey Brothers was formed in 1904 by the brothers William, Isaac and Thomas Massey, timber merchants and building contractors based in Pemberton, Greater Manchester, two miles west of Wigan.
+During the first fifteen years they built schools, mills, cinemas and houses.
+In 1919, they started with the construction of bodies for cars, vans and charabancs.

+In the early 1920s, they were agents for Ford cars and passenger vehicles, Tilling-Stevens petrol-electric buses, and Columbia Six motor cars.
+A number of trams and buses were built for Wigan Corporation.
+Their coachbuilding activities increased rapidly, with many new customers being supplied by the end of the decade.
 Their building and construction activities continued throughout this period.